With loads of whole grains and fiber and the option to make them with chocolate chips, these are the very best kid-friendly Raisin Bran Muffins!

 For the longest time, I didn’t think I liked Bran Muffins—or raisin bran muffins—so I had no interest in making them.
 And then I realized I simply hadn’t gotten the recipe right.
 Now that I figured out this recipe, all I can say is I am officially a Bran Muffin super fan!

-They also have lots of fiber (which you expect from a bran muffin!), so they’re a great high-fiber recipe to share with the kids.
-(Find more tips on toddler constipation.)
+With a nutty flavor and texture and lots of nutrition, this is the very best Bran Muffin recipe I’ve ever made.
+They also have lots of fiber (which you expect from a bran muffin!), so they’re a great high-fiber foods for kids.

 Table of Contents